 LinkedIn can be a truly powerful tool for law firms.
+With more than 950 million users in 200 countries, LinkedIn has developed into an essential resource for law professionals looking for networking opportunities and answers to their day-to-day problems.
 But to get the most from the platform, everything you post must be devised for maximum impact.
-Developing a robust content strategy is absolutely necessary to meeting this goal.
+Developing a robust content strategy is absolutely necessary to meet this goal.
 Not sure where to start?
-Here are 7 steps on how to craft a successful LinkedIn strategy for law firms:
+Here are 8 steps on how to craft a successful LinkedIn strategy for law firms:

 1. Determine Your Current Marketing Goals